oozone/projecten-3-2017-2018-webapp-g_wp_md_jb_1020/readme.md

 The webapp / API also generates FINA-sheets in PDF-format

 Example: http://voom.be:12005/pdf/finasheet-1513401166.pdf

+## End of match event listeners
+This webapp triggers 2 events when it gets the signal a waterpolo-match has ended.

+* MatchSignedListener: will generate FINA-sheet and email it to the referee.
+Example email: http://voom.be:12005/images/tests/email_finasheet.jpg
+* TableRankingListener: will calculate the standings in that particular division after the match

 ## Contributors
 This part of the project was completely made by **Matthias Vanooteghem**.